Prospective Students

 Undergraduate & Volunteer Opportunities

-I receive many inquiries from undergraduates and individuals interested in volunteering.
-At this time, I do not individually manage a standing undergraduate volunteer program.
-For current opportunities at the Field Museum of Natural History, please see:
+I receive many inquiries from undergraduates and individuals interested in volunteering or working in the Ruane Lab.
+At this time, I do not individually manage a standing undergraduate or volunteer program.
+Any internships or positions I have will be posted on the FMNH Careers and Volunteers pages listed below, and for current opportunities at the Field Museum of Natural History, please see:

 Careers page: